There are currently too many pubs closing and either being demolished and being replaced by houses or shops or ...,

 3) The move of small local breweries into running pubs:

-a) Arbor Ales took over the Old Stillage in Lawrence Hill and the Three Tuns near the Council House.
+a) Arbor Ales took over for several years the Old Stillage in Lawrence Hill and the Three Tuns near the Council House.

 b) Bristol Beer Factory took over the Barley Mow in St Phillips and established the Grain Barge (a new pub) in Hotwells